-Dating to 1763, the building known as Mead's Tavern is thought to be the oldest standing structure in Central Virginia.
+Built in 1763, Mead's Tavern is considered to be the oldest standing structure in Central Virginia.
 William Mead, one of the trustees of the town of New London, acquired Lot 6 when the town was first chartered.
 It was there that he erected a magnificent house which functioned as a tavern for several decades.
-In the early 19th century, the building was transformed into a girls school, Roland Academy.
-Although it served primarily as a family residence, Mead's also housed the office of Dr. Thaddeus Kabler and later the office of William Abbott, an insurance agent.
+In the early 19th century, the building was transformed into Roland Academy, a school for girls.
 After passing through the hands of various private owners, the building was purchased by the Friends of New London in 2012.

 In 2015, Liberty University purchased Mead's Tavern from the Friends of New London.
 They have since contracted with local firms for archaeological and architectural studies which will pave the way for application to the National Register.
 Planned restoration will provide a hands-on learning lab for Liberty University history students.